 Watch out for Pain Relievers in the Ointment

-It is advised to use the ointment over the cream as the cream has more additives and never use any type that contains pain killers as these can be similar to human NSAIDS, which can cause your pet to get sick.
+It is advised to use the ointment over the cream because the cream has more additives.
+NEVER use any type that contains painkillers as these can be similar to human NSAIDs (non-steroidal anti-inflammatory drugs), which can cause your pet to get sick.